cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 ##### Runner `image: txn2/docker-kubectl`

 The build script uses Docker and `kubectl`.
-You can use any base image and install these as part of the build and deploy stages; however I find it faster to use an image with these utilities already installed.
+You can use any base image and install these as part of the build and deploy stages; however, I find it faster to use an image with these utilities already installed.
 Use the Docker container [txn2/docker-kubectl] or create your own.

 **Dockerfile** for Gitlab Kubernetes deployments:
 ```dockerfile